jfhbrook/pyee/DEVELOPMENT.md

 To list all Just tasks, run `just --list`:

 ```
-iAvailable recipes:
+Available recipes:
     build         # Build the package
     build-docs    # Build the documentation
     check         # Check type annotations with pyright
     clean         # Clean up loose files
     compile       # Generate locked requirements files based on dependencies in pyproject.toml
-    console
+    console       # Open a Jupyter console
     default       # By default, run checks and tests, then format and lint
     docs          # Live generate docs and host on a development webserver
     format        # Format with black and isort
     install       # Install all dependencies
     lint          # Lint with flake8
+    man           # Generate man page and open for preview
+    mkdocs        # Run mkdocs
     publish       # Build the package and publish it to PyPI
-    shell
+    shell         # Open a bash shell with the venv activated
+    sphinx TARGET # Run sphinx
+    tag           # Tag the release in git
     test          # Run tests with pytest
     tox           # Run tests using tox
     update        # Update all dependencies
     upgrade       # Update all dependencies and rebuild the environment
     upload        # Upload built packages
 ```

 ### Updating Modules